-Key actions (MDR-A_01) (E1- 3_01) (E1-3_03) (E1-3_03) E1-3_04) The ongoing action aims to reduce the ratio of CO_2 emissions per tonne of cement, with the objective of reaching a value of less than 0.540 kg CO_2 /tonne of cement.
+Key actions (MDR-A_01) (E1- 3_01) (E1-3_03) (E1-3_03) E1-3_04) The ongoing action aims to reduce the ratio of CO_2 emissions per tonne of cement, with the target of reaching a value of less than 0.540 kg CO_2 /tonne of cement.
 The implementation of this measure contributes to the achievement of the Area's objectives, focusing on the mitigation of global warming by reducing the use of fossil fuels, substitution of alternative fuels and raw materials.
 This measure is not considered a nature-based solution.
-Outreach (MDR-A_02) This Cement Area action applies to the following cement plants in Spain: El Alto, Alcalá de Guadaira, Monjos, Mataporquera, Hontoria and Olazagutía.
+Scope (MDR-A_02) This Cement Area action applies to the following cement plants in Spain: El Alto, Alcalá de Guadaira, Monjos, Mataporquera, Hontoria and Olazagutía.
 Time horizon (MDR-A_03) This action is projected to the year 2030.
 Impact Remediation (MDR-A_04) The action aims to remedy negative impacts on the environment by minimising the extraction of natural resources and reducing greenhouse gases (GHG).
 Progress (MDR-A_05) Action reported for the first year under ESRS.
 Resource Dependency for Action (E1-3_05) This action is not significantly dependent on the availability and allocation of resources for its implementation.
 It is expected to be implemented with its own cash and access to state and European subsidies.
-Relationship with Taxonomy This action is aimed at meeting future taxonomy alignment requirements.